-Your privacy is important to us.
-We collect only the personal information that we need, and we store it only for as long as we have a reason to keep it.
+This page explains what we do with the personal information that we collect from people who ride with us and/or express interest in our activities.
+The key things to know are 1) we collect only the personal information that we need, 2) we ensure that it is kept securely, and 3) we store it only for as long as we have a reason to keep it.

 What personal information we collect, and how we collect it